morrownr/7612u/README.md

 Known Issue #2.
 When running in 5 GHz AP mode, some users have reported the need to use the following parameter to disable Scatter-Gather.

+Edit: 2002-03-16 It appears this issue is specific to computers that use the VL805 for USB3 support.
+The RasPi4B is likely the most popular system that uses the VL805.
+A [patch](https://github.com/raspberrypi/linux/commit/a538fd26f82b101cb6fb963042f3242768e628d4) was recently merged that hopefully takes care of this issue.

 The mt7612u driver currently supports one module parameter - disable_usb_sg